Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “It is darkness.
 It is pain and sorrow.
 It is constant suffocation though we do not breathe.
 It is constant cold though we do not shiver.
 It is loneliness though there are more here than we can count.
 It is an endless prison.
 We search in vain trying for a way to an end to our torment but cannot escape.
 That is not the worst of it.”

 “A horrid creature torments us.
 It has no eyes.
 It has large meat-like hands.
 It has a mouth and teeth.
-Oh the teeth, large, horrid, rotted, jagged and broken.
-It grinds when it catches us.
+Oh, the teeth.
+Large.
+Horrid.
+Rotted.
+Jagged.
+Broken.
+It grinds us when it catches us.
 The pain is indescribable and ceaseless.
 It is ten times worse than anything that can be imagined.
 No hundreds.
 No thousands.
+No, more than anyone can count.
 We wish for anything to end the pain.
 We wish to disappear but we cannot.
-There is nothing but pain.
+There is nothing but anguish.
 It feels like we suffer for an eternity until he decides to let us go.”

 “What?
 Why would he ever let you go?”